rprice000/note-taker/README.md

 ## Usage

-User only need to access the note taker application from the designated server address.
+User only needs to access the note taker application from the designated server address.

 ## Screenshots